 \subsection{Supervised Learning-enhanced Actor Critic}

-To alleviate the impact of drastic changes in data distribution that could lead to the divergence or instability of RL models, we propose a supervised learning-enhanced actor critic framework to prevent critic networks from getting trapped in model collapse due to large cumulative errors in the critic learning process.
+To alleviate the impact of drastic changes in the data distribution that could lead to divergence or instability of RL models, we propose a supervised learning-enhanced actor critic framework to prevent critic networks from being trapped in model collapse due to large cumulative errors in the critic learning process.